 Rett syndrome (RS) is a neurodevelopmental disorder that affects mostly young girls.
 It is caused by a mutation in the MECP2 gene, that is critical in the development of the brain.
 Symptoms from RS includes, slowed growth, loss of motor skills, loss of communication abilities, seizures; however, its most distinguishing symptom is noticeable abnormal hand movements.

 Non-alcoholic fatty liver disease (NAFLD) is condition that occurs when there is a build-up of fat in the liver.
 When NAFLD progresses to non-alcoholic steatohepatitis (NASH) there is inflammation of the liver and liver damage, often leading to cirrhosis (where the liver is scarred permanently).
 Cirrhosis may lead to liver cancer or liver failure with the need for a transplant.
+There are currently no approved drugs for NASH.

 There are links between the healthy mitochondria and NASH showing that potential interventions that target the thiol/disulfide balance and mitochondrial health would have a clinical benefit on NASH.
 In addition, there are potential benefits in NASH from increasing exposure to anti-oxidants and anti-inflammatories.